What are your full names? When, where and how did you meet?

 And the venue…

 We were married at Wynyard Hall.
-Although it was 1.5 hours away from where we lived, it took my breath away the very first time I walked inside.
-Plus, it had the added bonus of the Chapel being on-site, for a religious ceremony and not just a blessing which was very important to me.
+Although it was 1.5 hours away from home, it took my breath away the first time I walked inside.
+It had the added bonus of the Chapel being on-site, for a religious ceremony, which was very important to me.
 My sister sang the final hymn and her voice blew everyone away!
 After the wedding, so many guests said it was the grandest wedding they had ever been too, and the venue was the most luxurious.
-At first people were sceptical about the venue being a little far away, but when they arrived, they understood that it was the perfect venue!
+At first people were sceptical about the venue being a little far away, but when they arrived, they understood!

 What theme and colours did you go for?